xiao-netlytical/KiwiSpec/kiwilang/kiwi.md

 ## Expression and Language:

-The fundamental building block of kiwilang is expressions and identifiers.
+The fundamental building block of KiwiSpec is expressions and identifiers.
 A basic expression is a path expression with identifiers in a semi-structured data path to access a data value.
 Compositional expressions is introduced to build more complext logic.
 Compositional expressions can be composed from basic or compositional expressions using operators including COLLECT, COLLECT DISTINCT, GROUP BY, ORDER BY, WHERE, CASE/END, LIMIT, SUM, COUNT, COUNT DISTINCT, MIN, MAX, MEAN, ALL, ANY, LAMBDA and REPEAT.
 With these operators, expressions can describe the logic of searching with filtering, math and logic computation, aggregation, correlation, transformation and recursive computations.
 By introducing identifiers as placeholders for all the possible instatiations, the declarative language allows users to focus on describing data processing and transformation from input to output, without worrying about walking and manipulating data structures step-by-step.

 Expressions can comprise paths accessing data values from multiple data structures.
 The same identifiers can be used along the path to access values in different levels of the data structures.
 An expression accessing a value from one data structure can be used in a path to access another data structure.
 In these ways, multiple data sources are correlated.
 The WHERE operator can also be used to correlate multiple data entries or data sources by specifying the relationships between expressions.
 Different identifiers accessing the same data entry represent different instantiations which can be used to create a correlation between the entries.
 Relationship definition between entries can be used to build a recursive chain.
 A lambda operator is used to describe those relationships.
 An expression built by REPEAT operator with lambda function generates a list of objects along the recursive chain.

 An expression calculated as a true or false value with identifier instantiated can serve as a condition expression.
 An expression can be followed by a condition keyword and a condition expression to form a compositional expression.
 An expression with an aggregation operator COLLECT, COLLECT DISTINCT, SUM, COUNT, COUNT DISTINCT, ANY, ALL, MIN, MAX, or MEAN forms an aggregation expression.
 An aggregation expression can be followed with GROUP BY and ORDER BY keyword with an expression or identifier names.
 Expression build from COLLECT operator or REPEAT operator will generate a set with or without unique values.
 An aggregation expression generating a set value as a result can be followed by an ORDER BY keyword to define the order of a set.
 Multiple expressions with condition operators can be grouped together by CASE operator to form a multi-choice expression.

-Kiwilang borrows several keywords from SQL, including SELECT, WHERE, AS, GROUP BY, and ORDER BY, because they are widely adopted and self-explanatory.
+KiwiSpec borrows several keywords from SQL, including SELECT, WHERE, AS, GROUP BY, and ORDER BY, because they are widely adopted and self-explanatory.
 In SQL, the SELECT clause implies table row instantiations as the imperative procedure.
-In Kiwilang, however, users have more freedom with expressions and identifiers, and the underlying procedures allows any instantiation of identifiers with the calculated expressions.
-In this way, Kiwilang offers a more flexibility to specify data manipulation, while still drawing upon familiar and widely used keywords.
+In KiwiSpec, however, users have more freedom with expressions and identifiers, and the underlying procedures allows any instantiation of identifiers with the calculated expressions.
+In this way, KiwiSpec offers a more flexibility to specify data manipulation, while still drawing upon familiar and widely used keywords.

-In this example, Kiwilang allows users to specify variables i and j and then select data[i].interest and data[j].interest, where the condition data[i].interest == data[j].interest is met.
+In this example, KiwiSpec allows users to specify variables i and j and then select data[i].interest and data[j].interest, where the condition data[i].interest == data[j].interest is met.

     VAR i, j SELECT data[i].interes; data[j].interes; where data[i].interes == data[j].interes

-A kiwilang specification is made from the constructs of READ, SELECT, WITH, CREATE, and WRITE.
+A KiwiSpec specification is made from the constructs of READ, SELECT, WITH, CREATE, and WRITE.

 Expressions are specified with SELECT clause are assigned a name with AS or FROM keywords.
 Expression names can be referred by other expressions or output templates.

 Within the SELECT construct, the WHERE, GROUP BY, or ORDER BY clauses can be used as a separate clause to apply the clause to all the expressions globally.

-A kiwilang specification can include a READ clause to specify data sources from a file, storage, a data structure name, or a database.
+A KiwiSpec specification can include a READ clause to specify data sources from a file, storage, a data structure name, or a database.

 A kewilang specification can include a WITH cluase to pipeline an output of a specification to an input of another specification.